The Town is responsible for providing municipal wastewater services to connected properties.

 Where can I run the sump pump hose?

 You should run your sump pump hose at least 6’ - 10’ away from your house to avoid it “recycling” water back into the house.
-Avoid running the water directly onto your neighbor’s property.
+Avoid running the water directly onto your neighbour’s property.

 For more information please contact:

-Allison Kershaw, Manager of Water & Wastewater Services
+Manager of Water & Wastewater Services

-Town of The Blue Mountains, Infrastructure and Public Works Department
+Town of The Blue Mountains, Operations Department

 Phone: 519-599-3131 x 226